EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-05.md

 ```

 ### Reflection Prompt
-- Ask: “What code had to change when we introduced the database?”
+- Ask: “How did database fixtures keep tests isolated?”
-- Highlight: Routes stayed simple because the repository hides the database details.
+- Highlight: The movie repository hides persistence details, so new features slot in without touching route code.
 ## Exercise 2 Announcement
 - **Goal:** Build a user interface (Streamlit or small React app) that talks to this API.
 - **Assigned:** Today.